 As a gaming app publisher, it’s important to understand who is playing games today; understanding your audience can help you increase engagement (and in-app monetization).
-So who is playing mobile games in 2020?
+So who is playing mobile games today?
 Hint: it’s everyone.
 Mobile has unlocked widespread accessibility and ease of use for gamers worldwide, and this has empowered the next generation of engaged gaming audiences. eMarketer concludes that “[boosted by global smartphone ownership], mobile has become the most popular channel for gaming—and this holds true for all ages and income levels.”
 Nearly everyone today has a mobile device on hand at any given moment, meaning there's very little barrier to entry (particularly when it comes to cost, time, and accessibility).

 Apps on MoPub attract mobile users across several demographics — whether or not they identify as a "gamer."
 According to internal MoPub data in conjunction with Factual research, mobile users on MoPub represent everyone from young professionals (20%) to big box shoppers (33%) to QSR diners (64%).